Relieve me of Bihar charge:Gohil urges Congress high command | Politics

 Relieve me of Bihar charge:Gohil urges Congress high command

-Senior Congress leader Shaktisinh Gohil, the AICC in charge for Bihar for close to three years, has sought to be relieved from the cumbersome assignment at the earliest.
-Gohil, who is also one of the partys national spokespersons and a Rajya Sabha member from Gujarat, made the disclosure on his official twitter handle.
+Senior Congress leader Shaktisinh Gohil, the AICC in charge for Bihar for close to three years, has asked the party high command to relieve him from the post at the earliest.
+Gohil, who is also one of the party's national spokespersons and a Rajya Sabha member from Gujarat, made the disclosure on his official twitter handle.

 Nonetheless, the ruling NDA latched on the opportunity to train its guns on the party which has been accused by its own allies of being the weak link in the opposition Grand Alliance. ''Shaktisinh Gohils averment is an admission of the poor shape in which his party finds itself across the country, more notably so in states like Bihar.
 The Bihar Congress is faction-ridden and appears unlikely to look up in near future.